ibm-cloud-docs/direct-link/faqs.md

 Typically, we install speeds of 1G and lower on 1G optics.
 For speeds of 2 - 10 GB, we install 10 GB optics.
 Thus, the upgrade 1 - 5 GB would require new optics to be assigned or inserted.
 It would be a service-affecting event.
 If you anticipate that type of growth, it's possible to request 10 GB optical fibers to be installed at the beginning of your Direct Link deployment, or to order 2 GB initially so that the 10 GB optics are in place.

-## Is ECMP the way to go for redundant Direct Link connections?
+## Is ECMP the best choice for redundant Direct Link connections?
 What alternatives exist?
 {: #is-ecmp-the-way-to-go-for-redundant-direct-link-connections}
 {: faq}

-ECMP isn’t for redundant connections, but for balancing the load over the two links.
-With ECMP, both connections must terminate to the same {{site.data.keyword.cloud_notm}} cross-connect router (XCR), which makes it a single point of failure.
-(In other words, ECMP can be provisioned only as two sessions on the same {{site.data.keyword.cloud_notm}} XCR.)
+ECMP (Equal-Cost Multi-Path) is primarily designed for load balancing across multiple links, not for providing redundancy.
+When using ECMP, both connections typically terminate at the same IBM Cloud cross-connect router (XCR), creating a single point of failure.
+Essentially, ECMP can be set up as two sessions on a single XCR.

+It's important to note that you don’t have to use the same XCR for both connections.
+There may be scenarios involving AS Path issues similar to those mentioned in xxx.
+Additionally, with two 10 GB direct links using ECMP, if you exceed 10 GB of throughput and one link fails, the remaining 10 GB link could become overloaded.

-**IBM Cloud does NOT recommend the use of ECMP.
-ECMP balancing with IBM cloud only extends to the XCRs.
-Past the XCRs, the ECMP-based traffic presents itself as the same IP address to IBM Cloud network, and the IBM Cloud network routing defaults to the shortest path found.
-This means that only one of the Direct Links in the ECMP configuration is usable at a given time.**
+   IBM Cloud does NOT recommend using ECMP in this context.
+ECMP load balancing only apples to traffic at the XCRs.
+Beyond the XCRs, the traffic from ECMP appears as the same IP address to IBM Cloud network, which defaults to the shortest path found.
+As a result, only one of the direct links in the ECMP configuration is actively used at a given time.
+   {: important}

-ECMP is a feature of BGP.
-If you are looking for redundancy, get two Direct Link connections, one going into each XCR.
-If you want to use ECMP and have redundancy, you need two Direct Link connections on each XCR so that you can have 2 ECMP sessions running simultaneously.

-Alternatively, some of our customers set up two links into different XCR in the same data center, for example WDC02, then failover as needed by using BGP configurations.
-This configuration is less redundant (less safe) than having Direct Link connections into two separate data centers, such as WDC02 and WDC05.
+If redundancy is your goal, consider establishing two Direct Link connections——one for each XCR.
+For those interested in using ECMP alongside redundancy, you would need two Direct Links to each XCR to enable simultaneous ECMP sessions.
+Alternatively, some customers set up two links to different XCRs in the same data center, such as WDC02, and then manage failover through BGP configurations.
+While this approach offers some redundancy, it is less safe than having Direct Link connections in separate data centers, like WDC02 and WDC05.

+Another consideration with ECMP is that if you have two VPCs advertising the same route, it might attempt to load balance across those as well.
+This behavior isn't limited to direct links or GREs; it can also apply to PowerVS workspaces.
+{: note}

 ## Where can I get help setting up a Direct Link?
 {: #where-can-i-get-help-setting-up-a-direct-link}